AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 #### Pre-requisites:
 1. The workshop will cover the data science and deep learning tools in the Python ecosystem from the scratch.
 Some familiarity with Python is a pre-requisite.
 If you have a grip on the basics of coding in some other language such as Javascript, that should suffice too.
-2. Basics of probability and statistics
+2. Basics of Probability and Statistics
 3. Basics of Calculus
 4. Basics of Linear Algebra